swarch-2f-rootly/2f/Prototype_4/README.md

 #### 3. Stimulus

-Continuous telemetry stream (e.g., one sample per second) plus occasional firmware updates that may introduce new optional fields while keeping backward compatibility.
+Continuous telemetry stream (e.g., one sample per second) plus occasional firmware updates introducing new optional fields.
+Some frames may arrive late, duplicated, or with minor shape differences from older firmware.

 #### 4. Environment

-Normal field operation with intermittent connectivity, standard network latency, and Dockerized backend running on `rootly-network`.
+Normal field operation with intermittent connectivity, standard network latency, and Dockerized backend on `rootly-network`; ingestion replicas may scale horizontally behind `lb-data-ingestion`.

 #### 5. Response

 - `lb-data-ingestion` accepts connections and forwards payloads to `be-data-ingestion`.
-- `be-data-ingestion` validates schema/version, rejects malformed frames with clear HTTP errors, and enqueues valid messages to `queue-data-ingestion`.
+- `be-data-ingestion` performs schema validation/version checks, normalizes units/field names, rejects malformed frames with clear HTTP errors, and enqueues valid messages to `queue-data-ingestion`.
-- Compatibility rules ensure older firmware payloads remain accepted; new optional fields are ignored or mapped without breaking processing.
+- Backward compatibility rules keep older firmware payloads accepted; new optional fields are ignored or mapped to defaults while preserving required fields.
+- Fault isolation prevents a bad batch (invalid schema, wrong token) from blocking the pipeline: invalid frames are dropped, logged with device metadata, and do not stall healthy traffic.
+- Queued delivery decouples `ms-data-processing`, so ingestion remains responsive even if downstream consumers slow down.

 #### 6. Response Measure

 - **Ingestion Success Rate:** ≥99% of valid telemetry frames accepted during steady streaming.
-- **Schema Validation Errors:** <1% per hour for devices on supported firmware.
+- **Schema Validation Errors:** <1% per hour for devices on supported firmware; spikes trigger alerting.
-- **Queue Lag:** Stable under continuous streaming (<1s added latency from `be-data-ingestion` to `queue-data-ingestion`).
+- **Queue Lag:** Stable under continuous streaming (<1s added latency from `be-data-ingestion` to `queue-data-ingestion`), even when `ms-data-processing` is throttled.
+- **Fault Isolation Effectiveness:** No ingestion outage when a subset of devices sends malformed payloads (measured by continued acceptance of well-formed frames).
-- **Error Transparency:** HTTP 4xx/5xx responses logged with device identifier for rapid troubleshooting when interoperability breaks.
+- **Error Transparency:** HTTP 4xx/5xx responses and validation failures logged with device identifier and firmware version for rapid troubleshooting when interoperability breaks.